TABmk/minecraft-blocks-render/README.md

 With only few steps you can render your own __actual__ minecraft blocks icons.

+#### ⚠️ WIP ⚠️
+Some features to yet implemented, but you can help by contributing!

 ## Install
 ```
 npm i -g minecraft-blocks-render